tiennsloit/line-vibrancy-highlight/README.md

 ## Features

 - **Current Line Highlight**: Press `Cmd+Alt+Z` (or `Ctrl+Shift+Z` on Windows/Linux) to dim all lines except the current one.
-- **Custom Overlay Background**: Applies a configurable background to non-active lines to reduce visual noise.
 - **Platform Support**: Fully supported on macOS and Windows.
 Linux support may vary.

 ## Screenshots